 The Embassy orders coordination numbers from the Swedish Tax Agency (Skatteverket) only for passport purposes.
 A passport application must therefore be submitted as soon as possible after the coordination number has been issued by the Swedish Tax Agency.

-• The child must come to the Embassy together with at least one of the guardians.
+The child must come to the Embassy together with at least one guardian.

-• If the Swedish parent holds dual citizenship and was born in Sweden: the certificate “Certificate Attesting Israeli Citizenship” from the Israeli Ministry of the Interior.
-Please note that the certificate must include, among other things, the date (day, month, and year) when the parent acquired Israeli citizenship, as well as under which section of the Israeli Citizenship Law it was granted.
+If the Swedish guardian has dual citizenship and was born in Sweden: The certificate “Certificate Attesting Israeli Citizenship” from the Israeli Ministry of Interior.
+Note that the certificate must include, among other things, the date (day, month, and year) when the parent acquired Israeli citizenship, as well as the relevant section of the Israeli Citizenship Law under which it was obtained.

-• If the Swedish parent holds dual citizenship and was born in Israel: the certificate “Retention of Swedish citizenship after the age of 22”, if the person has never been resident in Sweden and has not regularly visited Sweden under circumstances demonstrating a connection to the country.
+If the Swedish guardian has dual citizenship and was born in Israel: The certificate “Retention of Swedish citizenship after the age of 22” if the person has never been domiciled in Sweden and has not visited Sweden regularly under circumstances that demonstrate a connection to the country.

 Once all documents and supporting materials are ready, book an appointment to apply for a coordination number here: Book Appointment.
 New appointments are published on the 15th every three months, namely on 15 February, May, August, and November.
 If the 15th falls on a weekend or public holiday, appointments are published on the next working day.
 Due to staff changes, available appointment slots will be published one month at a time during the spring.